thomasnield/oreilly_sql_fundamentals_for_data/notes_and_slides/sql_fundamentals_notes.md

 FROM PRODUCT;
 ```

+> In SQliteStudio, you can hit CTRL + SPACE on Windows and Linux to show an autocomplete box with available fields.
+For Mac, you will need to enable that configuration in preferences.

 You can also use aliases to declare an `UNTAXED_PRICE` column off the `PRICE`, without any expression.

 ```sql